Sachin7568/ETH-PROOF-Beginner/README.md

 ## Description

 The TokenCreation project creates a token that may be burned and minted.
-Users can mint new tokens to a specific address to increase Total supply of the "Skull" token (SKL)," or burn existing tokens from that address to reduce the total supply.
+Users can mint new tokens to a specific address to increase the Total supply of the "Skull" token (SKL)," or burn existing tokens from that address to reduce the total supply.

 ## Getting Started